FLORENCE TO ROME

 Day 3.
 Bagno Vignoni – Bolsena (43 miles)

 The hills flatten while the cypresses and vineyards disappear, giving way to the pines as we head further south into Umbria.
 The countryside slowly changes, becoming more “Mediterranean" in feeling and climate.
 Rome is getting closer… We arrive in lovely Bolsena in the early afternoon and our hotel is right on the gorgeous lake shore.
-Relax and enjoy the view from your room or, if you're still bursting with energy, get to the private beach and go for a refreshing swim.
+Relax and enjoy the view from your room or, if you're still bursting with energy, take a refreshing dip in the lake (or hotel swimming pool).

 Day 4.
 Bolsena – Rome (56 miles)